POSTED: 8 Feb 2026

 At City Skin Clinic, we do not currently use medroxyprogesterone acetate in our hair loss treatments.
 This is largely because the evidence base for MPA is still small.
 There are also long-standing anti-androgens available with stronger clinical data behind them.
 If the goal is to block DHT at the follicle level, the below treatments are worth considering:

-- Finasteride: This is the most widely studied DHT blocker for hair loss.
+• Finasteride: this is the most widely studied DHT blocker for hair loss.
 It mainly blocks type II 5-alpha reductase, reducing scalp DHT by approximately 70%.
 Finasteride has over 25 years of clinical data and is licensed for use as an oral medication for men with pattern hair loss.
-Topical finasteride is also increasingly available in compound formulas in order to minimise risk of serious side effects.
+Topical finasteride is also increasingly available in compound formulas in order to minimise the risk of serious side effects.

-- Spironolactone: Rather than reducing DHT production, spironolactone blocks androgen receptors directly so that DHT can’t bind to the follicle.
+• Spironolactone: rather than reducing DHT production, spironolactone blocks androgen receptors directly so that DHT cannot bind to the follicle.
 It’s often used for pre-menopausal women with pattern hair loss in oral or topical form.
-There is also increasing evidence that topically, it can also help men with pattern hair loss but monitoring is necessary due to its anti-androgen side effects.
+There is also increasing evidence that, topical application of spironolactone can help men with pattern hair loss.
+However, monitoring is necessary due to its anti-androgen side effects.

 All three of these have much more clinical evidence than MPA for hair loss and have a longer safety record.
 They can also be added into custom compounded treatments alongside minoxidil and other supportive actives like tretinoin, caffeine and melatonin.